ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 - A read-only replica must be the same major version as its leader.

-- Backups are disabled on read-only replicas.
+- Backups are unavailable on read-only replicas.
 Backups are taken only on leader deployments.

 - Read replication is not supported into or out of EU Cloud-enabled regions (currently `eu-de`).
 It is supported within those regions.